INCY WINCY SPIDER ACTIVITIES!

 EYES AND TEETH!

-• Prepare the googly eyes, by sticking double-sided tape on each eye, trim and stick to pom pom spider here and there.
+• Prepare the googly eyes by sticking double-sided tape on each eye, trim the tape and glue them onto the pom pom spider here and there.

 • Run some double-sided tape near the edge of the white card.

-• Cut 2 fangs, make sure the tape is halfway down the fangs.
+• Cut 2 fangs, and make sure the tape is halfway down the fangs.

 • Stick each fang on the card under the pom pom spider and bend them accordingly.